Vasant Narasimhan: Early career

+He spent eight years working in Novartis Vaccines, and was the Global Head of Development, Novartis Vaccines in the US between 2012 and 2014 before moving to Sandoz as Global Head of Biopharmaceuticals and Oncology Injectables.

-Narasimhan joined McKinsey & Co, Inc. on leaving Harvard and was recruited by Novartis in 2005.
-From 2014 to 2016, he served as the Global Head of Development for Novartis Pharmaceuticals.
+From 2014 to 2016, he was the Global Head of Development for Novartis Pharmaceuticals.
 From 2016 to 2018, he held the role of Global Head of Drug Development and Chief Medical Officer within the company.
-On September 5, 2017, he was named the successor of Joseph Jimenez as CEO of Novartis.